A new approach to rational stable parametrized homotopy theory: From spectra of retractive spaces to spectra of retractive Lie algebras

 where $K_M$, or $K$ when no ambiguity arises, is the ideal $\ker p$, which is a complete dgl.
 Furthermore, if $a\in \mc(L)$, write $s(a)=a$ and note that the perturbed differential $d_a$ restricts to $K$ so that

 It also follows that any morphism $M\to N$ of retractive cdgl's induces a morphism of ideals $K_M\to K_N$. \end{definition}

-\begin{definition} Abusing terminology, we say that a retractive Lie algebra is {\em free} if it is of the form $(L\amalg\,\libc(W),d)$ where the coproduct is taken in the category of complete Lie algebras.
+\begin{definition} Abusing terminology, we say that a retractive cdgl is {\em free} if it is of the form $(L\amalg\,\libc(W),d)$ where the coproduct is taken in the category of complete Lie algebras.
 For such a retractive cdgl, the decomposition (\ref{splitting}) takes the form

 where $T$ is the subspace of $ L\amalg\libc( W)$ spanned by brackets containing exactly one element of $W$.
-Indeed, the inclusion $ \libc(T)\subset K$ is clear.
+Indeed, $ \libc(T)\subset K$ by definition of $K$.
 Conversely, consider an element of $K$ consisting of a single bracket containing exactly $n$ elements of $W$ with $n\ge 1$.
 By induction and the Jacobi identity, this element can be written as a linear combination of brackets each of which lies in $ \lib^n(T)$.
 This implies that $K\subset \libc(T)$ and equality holds.
-Observe that $[L,T]\in T$.
+Observe that $[L,T]\subset T$.

-A free retractive Lie algebra $(L\amalg\libc(W),d)$ is said to be {\em (retractive) linear} if, for each $w\in W$, $dw$ is a linear combination of brackets, each of which contains exactly one element from $W$.
+A free retractive cdgl $(L\amalg\libc(W),d)$ is said to be {\em (retractive) linear} if, for each $w\in W$, $dw$ is a linear combination of brackets, each of which contains exactly one element from $W$.